-AMA’s Regulatory Myths are a series of commonly misunderstood regulatory guidelines on pressing clinical topics like Computerized Process Order Entry (CPOE), Medical Student Documentation and more.
+AMA’s Regulatory Myths are a series of commonly misunderstood regulatory guidelines on pressing clinical topics.
 The AMA debunked these Regulatory Myths by providing physicians on the frontlines of care delivery with clear guidance on how to interpret regulatory guidelines for day-to-day clinical practice in an effort to reduce physician burnout.

 - Medical Student Documentation

 - Ancillary staff and/or patient documentation

 This series provides detailed information on what physicians and their care teams need to know to challenge misrepresentations and myths about medical practice.

 These resources are intended to reduce regulatory guesswork and associated administrative burdens so physicians and their teams can focus on what matters most – streamlining clinical workflow processes, improving patient outcomes and increasing physician satisfaction.